-The Investigations Division has trained Investigators in the fields of crime scene investigation, interview and interrogation, crime scene photography, evidence handling/seizure, and child sexual abuse investigations.
+The Investigations Division has trained Investigators in the fields of crime scene investigation, interview and interrogation, crime scene photography, narcotics investigation, evidence handling/seizure, and child sexual abuse investigations.

 During large scale criminal investigations, Investigations often works in collaboration with other area local, state, and federal law enforcement agencies in order to pool resources and more effectively solve crimes.